symfony-cmf/symfony-cmf-docs/bundles/menu/introduction.rst

 Installation
 ------------

-You can install this bundle `using composer`_ using the ``symfony-cmf/menu-bundle`` package.
+You can install this bundle `with composer`_ using the ``symfony-cmf/menu-bundle`` package.

 Dependencies